 You don’t have to be fooling around with machining or CNC long to come across the abbreviation “SFM” and not long after you’ll see converting SFM to RPM is a standard part of Feeds and Speeds calculations.
 In this article I’ll explain this useful concept.

 Let’s get one thing out of the way quickly, SFM is an acronym for “Surface Feet per Minute”.
 It’s a unit of measurement for a concept in machining called “Surface Speed.”
 Of course there are also metric units for Surface Speed.
 We use Surface Meters per Minute in metric.
 We can also choose inches per minute.

 And there is a specific SFM for every tool and material combination.

 Now why is that important?

-Surface Speed and SFM are used to help determine the best spindle rpm for machining cuts.
+Surface Speed and SFM are used to help determine the best spindle speed (measured in RPM or Revolutions per Minute) for machining cuts.
+We also sometimes refer to Surface Speed as Cutting Speed.
 That sounds pretty useful, right?

 Sounds like a tall order, but it’s really pretty simple.

 Those cutting edges don’t know whether they’re on a lathe or a mill.
 They don’t know if there are other cutting edges either.
 All they know is they are slicing into the workpiece, like dragging a razor over your skin when you shave.
 Here’s a simple diagram: